apitable/apitable/README.md

 make devenv-up
 ```

-Input `make` command for see the help.
+Input `make` command to see the help.

 ```bash
 # help